 The group currently has 12 members, but it is growing.

 The good news is that there is now enough expertise within the Group to introduce anyone to lacemaking.
-If you are interested in having a go at lacemaking, are already a lacemaker or quite simply, would just like to see what lacemaking is all about, do get in touch with Jane Martin on 01273 493924.
+If you are interested in having a go at lacemaking, are already a lacemaker or quite simply, would just like to see what lacemaking is all about, do get in touch with Claire White on 01903 813940.

 Lacemaking is a fascinating craft, with so many different types of lace to learn, not only the traditional which originated in various Counties in our Country i.e. Devon (Honiton), Buckinghamshire and Bedfordshire but Continental laces and (very much 21st Century) Contemporary and three